The following is documentation of the various file formats used by

 Menus are formatted like so:

-The format is the menu is first, then the menu items inside that menu, the whole thing is terminated by the "." character.
+The format is the menu is first, then the menu items inside that menu,

 The following is an example menu item.